 You can use a heart rate monitor in several different ways to maximize your training.
 First, you can use it to get an accurate gauge of your resting heart rate, a good measure of overall aerobic fitness.
 Most top combat athletes have resting heart rates in the low to mid 50’s.

 Finally, a heart rate monitor is absolutely essential to making sure your heart rate is in the right zone for conditioning methods like roadwork circuits and lactate threshold training.
 Without a heart rate monitor, there’s no real way to know where you’re at.
-When used properly, a high quality heart rate monitor like the Polar RS100 is one of the best investments you can make in your training and is guaranteed to help you train smarter
+When used properly, a high quality heart rate monitor is one of the best investments you can make in your training and is guaranteed to help you train smarter

 Tip #4 Track and Monitor Your Conditioning

 In order to really improve your conditioniong, you have to have some gauge of where it is at to begin with.
 After all, if you don’t really know where you are, how do know if you’re moving any closer your goal or not?
 Having no real measure of your current conditioning level and no way to track it is a surefire way to never really improve it.

 For the purposes of simplicity, the four easiest ways to measure and keep track of your conditioning are the following tests:

 - Heart Rate Recovery – 1 minute following 1.5 mile run

 For the majority of combat athletes, the right target resting heart rate range is in the low to mid 50’s.
 Much higher than that, and it’s a good sign that your conditioning will be lacking.
 For the 1.5 mile run, you’re going to want to shoot for the 8 minute mark and just as importantly, you’ll need to be able to see your heart rate drop at least 30-40 beats within the first minute following the run.